1 - Introduction

-- Log into your OFTEC account at www.ofteconline.com and change your preferences.
+- Log into your OFTEC account and go to the portal to change your preferences.

 - Write to the Data Protection Coordinator at Foxwood House, Dobbs Lane, Kesgrave, Suffolk, United Kingdom, IP5 2QQ or email us at email@example.com with "GDPR Consent Withdrawal" as the title.

-Please note, registered businesses or technicians choosing to "unsubscribe" from the Registered Technician's eNews will result in you not receiving important updates that affects your registration and/or competence, which may result in withdrawal of registration if the work you complete is found not to meet updated building regulations.
+Please note, registered businesses or technicians choosing to "unsubscribe" from the Registered Technician's eNews will result in you not receiving important updates that affect your registration and/or competence and this may result in withdrawal of registration if the work you complete is found not to meet updated building regulations.

 It may take a short period of time for our systems to be fully updated following a change to your preferences.
 During this time, you may continue to receive communications from us.

 13 - OFTEC Direct

 OFTEC Direct sells a range of products to help registered technicians perform their daily work.

 14 - Contacting the regulator